jacoborus/wikimatic/README.md

 ## Features

+- open the wiki
-- Shortcuts to open the wiki, diary, and navigate between links and diary pages
+- navigate between links
+- create links and files

+# How

-Inside markdown files in the Wik folder:
+Inside markdown files in the Wikimatic folder:

 - `gf` on a link to open or create that file
 - `<enter>` on a link to open or create that file